danmifan/tello-control-app/README.md

 ## Upgrades

 There is a way to mod and improve the hardware of the drone without doing any soldering on the tello battery.
 By plugging a USB OTG adapter on the USB port of the drone, you can power small devices such as a Arduino nano.
 This enables you to power and control additional hardware such as sensors, LEDs...

+It might be possible for example to add an arduino nano on the drone and an ultrasonic range finder in order to implement obstacle avoidance.

 ## Getting started